 Gather Your Essential Paperwork

-It would be best if you also got a plastic container to put your essential paperwork.
+Get a plastic container to put your essential paperwork in.
 It’s also a good idea to go ahead and find those documents so that if there is a hurricane threat, all you have to do is place those documents in the container.
-Documents you will want to keep safe or take with you in case of evacuation are:

-- Birth Certificates
+- Birth certificates

-- Marriage Certificates
+- Marriage certificates

-- Social Security Cards
+- Social Security cards

-- Insurance Policies
+- Insurance policies

-- Tax Returns
+- Tax returns

 - Wills

-- Stock Certificates
+- Stock certificates

-- Proof of Residence (lease or closing documents)
+- Proof of residence (lease or closing documents)

 Hurricane Prep Tip #3: